 Quality is essential for any horse hoping to win the Kentucky Derby (G1), and Essential Quality clearly has it in abundance.
-The Godolphin homebred joined the Road to the Kentucky Derby with a rousing 3 1/4-length in the Breeders’ Futurity (G1) at Keeneland, a strong performance hinting that classic distances will be well within reach for the classy gray colt.
+The Godolphin homebred joined the Road to the Kentucky Derby with rousing victories in the Breeders’ Futurity (G1) and Breeders’ Cup Juvenile (G1) racing 1 1/16 miles at Keeneland, two impressive efforts that hint classic distances will be well within reach for the classy gray colt.

 |Essential Quality Pedigree|